OpenAgenda/wordpress/README.md

 The returned HTML is passed through the following filter : `apply_filters( 'openagenda_language_switcher', $html, $uid );`.

+**Note:** This functions just overrides the language of the content displayed by the plugin.
+It does not modify the current locale of the site.
+For complete multi-language functionality, you should use a WordPress plugin like Polylang.

 #### `openagenda_get_image_dimensions( $size = 'thumbnail' )`

 Returns an array of dimensions for images of a given size.